Bruno vs Postman in 2026: Which API Client Should You Use?

 Postman started as a Chrome extension for REST testing.
 Now it's a full API development platform.

-Organizes collections, runs JavaScript tests, generates documentation, configures mock servers, monitors endpoints.
-Supports REST, GraphQL, SOAP, WebSocket, and gRPC.
+It organizes collections, runs JavaScript tests, generates documentation, configures mock servers, and monitors endpoints.
+It supports REST, GraphQL, SOAP, WebSocket, and gRPC.
+Cloud workspaces make team collaboration easy, but the tradeoff is a heavier app and some advanced features moving into paid plans.

 Download: Postman